Run Faster Than You Thought Possible

 Did you know that elite athletes have the ability to run 10K inside 32min on 30miles/week (50km) and a marathon inside 2:30h on 40miles/week (64km)?

-Although elite athletes commonly run 120 - 150miles/week (190 - 240km) to achieve world-class level, the bulk of improvements comes from low-mileage training.
+Although elite athletes commonly run 120 - 150miles/week (190 - 240km) to achieve world-class level, the bulk of improvements are gained on relatively low mileage.

 You, too, can achieve amazing performance feats with the structure of the elites.